Among the dense coconut meadows,

 - 6D/5N

-About 5 km away from Varkala beach is a unique red stone cliff which is popular amongst Varkala tourist places.
+About 5 km away from Varkala beach is a unique red stone cliff that is popular amongst Varkala tourist places.
 The Cliff is filled with excellent restaurants to cherish wholesome cuisine from across the world.
 It is especially famous for freshly caught fish preparations.
-This busy location has a local flea market with souvenirs shops.
+This busy location has a local flea market with souvenir shops.
 With a paranoiac view of the beach and the coastline, the hues of the fantastic sunrise and sunset can be enjoyed over a cup of coffee.

 One could watch time slow down while the golden rim of the horizon wears the serene atmosphere as the sun escapes to a new day lingering the essence of the warm evening near the beach.